omkarkhatavkar/Maven/README.md

   4) Get Download Jenkins war file from http://jenkins-ci.org/

-# You can create your own mavionize project using below Steps or You can take git clone my project too.
+<b>You can create your own mavionize project using below Steps or You can take git clone my project too.
-   or find the link http://www.mkyong.com/maven/how-to-create-a-project-with-maven-template/
+   or find the link http://www.mkyong.com/maven/how-to-create-a-project-with-maven-template/ </b>

   1) Create Directory my c:\>mkdir project_name